 Specialty trade contractors

 Mining, quarrying, and oil and gas extraction

 Apprentices receive less pay than fully trained construction equipment operators.
 They receive pay increases as they learn more skills.
 4

 Where to Learn about Operating Heavy Equipment

-Triangle Cross Boys Ranch Vocational Training Program in rural WY, helps young boys take control of their lives and develop independence.
-Young men develop a wide variety of job skills in various industries, as well as build a foundation in general life skills.
-We believe that our long-term residential ranch environment and western “Cowboy Culture” promotes honesty, integrity, responsibility and determination.
+Triangle Cross Boys Ranch Vocational Experiences Program in rural WY helps young boys take control of their lives and develop independence.
+Young men produce a wide variety of job skills in various industries, as well as build a foundation in general life skills.
+Our long-term residential ranch environment and western “Cowboy Culture” promote honesty, integrity, responsibility, and determination.

-That’s why we offer young boys hands-on exposure to a variety of vocational skills training such as: agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.
+That’s why we offer young boys hands-on exposure to various vocational skills training such as agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.

 Call to learn more about our program for troubled boys, ages 10-17, in Powell, Wyoming.
 We accept young boys year-round.
 Call (307) 645-3322 today!